laxdronum/QMX-Plus-Battery-and-Audio-Board/README.md

 * If you power the radio with DC jack while battery pack is installed, QMX+ will disconnect the batteries from radio.
 You can only charge the batteries from the Type-C port.
 QMX+'s own Type-C port is only for data.
 * The 8mm x 8mm square behind the board is for JLCPCB order number.
 Select the **'2D Barcode' option and specify position** while ordering.

-## Revision History

-* March 2025 Rev. 1 : Prototype version.
-Had a switch option to change between charging and operation mode and battery disengagement didn't work.
-I fixed the issue by modifying the board.
-BMS pins were also slightly off due to different revisions of the BMS board.
-* April 2025 Rev. 1.1 : First version that I shared on Github.
-Removed the switch option and battery disengagement issue fixed.
-BMS pins also fixed and made compatible with all BMS revisions.
-* May 2026 Rev. 1.2 : Second version.
-Some fuse holders were not compatible with Rev. 1.1 due to pin spacing issue.
-Rev. 1.1 only supported fuse holders with 600mil (15.24mm) pin spacing.
-Added 900mil (22.86mm) option.

 ## Links